 - (a) Our method is applicable to a large class of discrete models with infinite support, in particular time series models of count data, such as autoregressive models for population dynamics, Bayesian switchpoint models, mixture models, and hidden Markov models.
 To our knowledge, no exact inference method for all but the simplest population models was known before. - (b) The models are specified in a probabilistic programming language (PPL), which provides flexibility in model definition, thus facilitating model construction.
-Our PPL supports stochastic branching, continuous and discrete priors, discrete observations, and conditioning on events. - (c) Every program written in the language is translatable to a generating function that represents the posterior distribution in an automatic and provably correct way.
-From this generating function, one can extract posterior mean, variance, and higher moments, as well as the posterior probability masses (for a discrete distribution). - (d) We have built an optimized tool implementation that takes a probabilistic program as input and automatically computes the aforementioned set of descriptive statistics about the posterior distribution. - (e) We demonstrate that its performance on a range of real-world examples is competitive with approximate Monte Carlo methods, while (as exact inference) achieving 0 approximation errors.
+Our PPL supports stochastic branching, continuous and discrete priors, discrete observations, and conditioning on events involving discrete variables. - (c) Every program written in the language can be translated to a generating function that represents the posterior distribution in an automatic and provably correct way.
+From this generating function, one can extract posterior mean, variance, and higher moments, as well as the posterior probability masses (for a discrete distribution). - (d) We have built an optimized tool, called Genfer ("GENerating Functions for inFERence"), that takes a probabilistic program as input and automatically computes the aforementioned set of descriptive statistics about the posterior distribution. - (e) We demonstrate that (1) on benchmarks with finite support, Genfer's performance is often better than existing exact inference tools, and (2) on a range of real-world examples that no existing exact tool supports, Genfer is competitive with approximate Monte Carlo methods, while achieving zero approximation error.

-Related Work Computing the exact posterior distribution of probabilistic programs is intractable in general as it requires analytical solutions to integrals [7].
+Related Work Computing the exact posterior distribution of probabilistic programs is intractable in general as it requires analytical solutions to integrals [9].
 For this reason, existing systems either restrict the programming language to allow only tractable constructs (this is our approach) or cannot guarantee successful inference.
-In the former category are Dice [13] which only supports finite discrete distributions, and SPPL [18] which supports some infinite-support distributions but requires finite discrete priors.
-In the latter category are the systems PSI [7] and Hakaru [17], which do not impose syntactic restrictions.
-Both rely on computer algebra techniques to try to find a closed-form solution for the posterior.
-Such a form need not exist in general but, even if it does, the running time is unpredictable and unscalable [18], or the systems may still fail to find the solution.
-None of the case studies featuring in our evaluation (Section 5) can be handled by the aforementioned tools.
+In the former category are Dice [16], which only supports finite discrete distributions, and SPPL [22], which supports some infinite-support distributions but requires finite discrete priors.
+Both are based on probabilistic circuits [5] or extensions thereof, which allow for efficient and exact inference.
+In the latter category are the systems PSI [9] and Hakaru [21], which do not impose syntactic restrictions.
+They rely on computer algebra techniques to find a closed-form solution for the posterior.
+Such a form need not exist in general and, even if it does, the system may fail to find it and the running time is unpredictable and unscalable [22].
+None of the case studies featured in our evaluation (Section 5.2) can be handled by the aforementioned tools.

-Probability generating functions are a useful tool in probability theory to study random variables with infinite support, e.g. in the context of branching processes [5, Chapter 12].
-On the Bayesian inference side, Winner and Sheldon [22] find a symbolic representation of the generating function for a Poisson autoregressive model and extract posterior probabilities from it.
-Subsequently, Winner et al. [23] extend this model to latent variable distributions other than the Poisson distribution, where symbolic manipulation is no longer tractable.
-Instead they evaluate generating functions and their derivatives using automatic differentiation, which enable exact inference for graphical models.
-Probabilistic programming is an elegant way of generalizing graphical models, allowing a much richer representation of models [8, 21, 10].
+Probability generating functions are a useful tool in probability theory to study random variables with infinite support, e.g. in the context of branching processes [7, Chapter 12].
+In the context of Bayesian inference, probabilistic generating circuits (PGCs) leverage them to boost the expressiveness of probabilistic circuits [28] and enable efficient inference [15].
+However, PGCs cannot handle random variables with infinite support, which is the focus of our approach.
+Generating functions have also been applied to probabilistic graphical models: Winner and Sheldon [26] find a symbolic representation of the generating function for a Poisson autoregressive model and extract posterior probabilities from it.
+Subsequently, Winner et al. [27] extend this model to latent variable distributions other than the Poisson distribution, where symbolic manipulation is no longer tractable.
+Instead they evaluate generating functions and their derivatives using automatic differentiation, which enables exact inference for graphical models.
+Probabilistic programming is an elegant way of generalizing graphical models, allowing a much richer representation of models [10, 25, 12].
 Our contribution here is a new framework for exact inference on Bayesian models via probabilistic programming.